Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 2DDRP-9.0 (Sep 2020)
 ====================

 Intermediate release with functional updates.
-Updates to the pipeline will be made based on acquired data (faint as well as bright stars) from SM3, as well as the SM1 and SM2 modules.
+Updates to the pipeline will be made based on acquired data from SM3, as well as the SM1 and SM2 modules.

 2DDRP-10.0 (Jan 2021)